Graduate Certificate of Public Relations

 Grow your public relations skills

-Explore the role public relations plays and develop your technical communication skills with USQ’s Graduate Certificate of Public Relations.
+Explore the role public relations plays in society and develop your technical communication skills with USQ’s Graduate Certificate of Public Relations.
 Whether you are considering a career change, or you’re a current public relations practitioner or manager, this degree will provide you with the foundational knowledge to help enhance the reputation of your organisation.
-You will explore the role of public relations campaigns and learn how to write quality communication, leverage social media opportunities and navigate crisis management issues.
+Discover the theory and practice of public relations campaigns and learn how to write quality communication, leverage social media opportunities and navigate crisis management issues.

-After completing the Graduate Certificate of Public Relations, you have the option to take the credit from your studies and go on to complete the Graduate Diploma of Public Relations or Master of Arts (Professional Communication).
+After completing the Graduate Certificate of Public Relations, you have the option to take the credit from your studies and go on to complete the Graduate Diploma of Public Relations.

 How much will it cost?